mawentowski/yaml-powered-plantuml-diagrams/README.md

 - **Dynamic Diagram Generation**: By storing data in YAML and generating diagrams programmatically, the project provides a dynamic and efficient way to create diagrams.

 - **Centralized Data**: YAML data files serve as a single source of truth for diagram elements, making maintenance and updates easier.

+- **Version-controlled data** - Storing diagram elements as YAML allows you to version-control diagrams and diagram data.

 - **Schema Validation**: Schemas in the `schemas` directory ensure that data adheres to a predefined structure, reducing errors and ensuring consistency.